davideas/FlexibleAdapter/README.md

 - [Arpinca](https://github.com/arpinca) who added new features for FastScroller like _autoHide_ and _ignoreTouchesOutsideHandle_ and more.

 ###### Donations
-If someone would like to say thank you by donating any amount, you're very welcome!
+If someone would like to say _Thank You_ by donating any amount, you're very welcome!
 Here the link to PayPal.me:

 [![PayPal.me](https://www.paypalobjects.com/webstatic/i/sparta/logo/logo_paypal_106x29.png)](https://www.paypal.me/davideas)

 # Imported libraries
 - The library [LollipopContactsRecyclerViewFastScroller](https://github.com/AndroidDeveloperLB/LollipopContactsRecyclerViewFastScroller) has been imported, improved and adapted to work in conjunction with `AnimatorAdapter`.
 - The library [sticky-headers-recyclerview](https://github.com/timehop/sticky-headers-recyclerview) was initially imported, then it was removed in favor of the new technique able to manage a real _View_ and so to handle the click events.
+- The item spacing technique comes from the library [CommonItemDecoration](https://github.com/ibosong/CommonItemDecoration), and it has been improved with new features.

 # Apps that use this Adapter
 It will be a pleasure to add your App here, once it is published.